 Pollux and Castor are noticeable for being bright and close together.
-That’s likely how the early stargazers came to identify them as twins, and it’ll be helpful to you when you’re trying to spot these stars in our sky.
+That’s likely how the early stargazers came to identify them as twins.
+And it’ll be helpful to you, too, when you’re trying to spot these two stars in our night sky.

 This line will point to Castor and Pollux.

-Pollux science.
 Pollux is classified as a “K0 IIIb” star.
-The K0 means that it is somewhat cooler than then sun, with a surface color that is a light yellowish orange.
+The K0 means that it is somewhat cooler than the sun, with a surface color that is a light yellowish orange.
 Keep in mind that when you look at a star, its color depends significantly on the sensitivity of your eyes, and that color is difficult to discern for most point sources.
-The “III” is a “luminosity” class designator, indicating basically how much energy it is putting out, which is largely dependent on size.
-A type-III star is considered a “normal” giant or just a giant.
-Finally, the “b” indicates that Pollux is slightly below the average luminosity for this class.

-A relatively close 34 light-years away, Pollux is just under two times the mass of our sun, almost nine times the diameter of the sun, and about 30 times the sun’s brightness in visible light.
+Pollux is just under two times the mass of our sun.
+It’s almost nine times the diameter of our sun.
+And it’s about 30 times the sun’s brightness in visible light.

 Pollux also pumps out a good bit of energy in non-visible infrared radiation.
 With all forms of radiation counted, Pollux is about 43 times more energetic than our sun.

-A large planet, at least 2.3 times the mass of Jupiter, was confirmed in 2006 to be orbiting Pollux.
-This planet has been named Thestias by the International Astronomical Union.
-At 34 light-years away, Thestias is one of the nearest of the 4,173 extrasolar planets that have been discovered as of February 2020.
+A large planet, at least 2 times the mass of Jupiter, was confirmed for Pollux in 2006.
+The the International Astronomical Union announced a proper name for this planet in 2015: Thestias.
+At 34 light-years away, Thestias is one of the nearest of the more than 4,000 known exoplanets discovered so far.

-Thestias moves around Pollux with a period of about 590 days in a nearly circular orbit.
+Thestias moves around Pollux with a period of about 590 Earth-days, which is reminiscent of Mars’ orbital period of 687 days.
+Thestias moves in a nearly circular orbit around its star.

-History and mythology of Pollux The Greek letter Beta is normally reserved for the second-brightest star in a constellation.
-But, as with Rigel in Orion, Pollux wears the designation Beta in its constellation, even though it noticeably outshines Castor, which is Gemini’s Alpha star.
+As mentioned above, Pollux is also known as Beta Geminorum.
+And the Greek letter Beta is normally reserved for the 2nd-brightest star in a constellation.
+But Pollux is brighter than its brother star Castor, which is Gemini’s Alpha star.
 Being so close together in the sky, Castor and Pollux are easy to compare.
 If you look, you’ll agree.
 Pollux is brighter.

-It is possible that one or both stars have altered in brightness since German astronomer Johann Bayer assigned the designation about 300 years ago.
-Another explanation is that Bayer sometimes labeled the stars in their order of rising.
-Here Castor rises slightly before Pollux, and hence Castor, the dimmer star, received the Alpha label.
-This explanation also fits for Betelgeuse and Rigel in Orion, as viewed from the latitude of Germany, because the Alpha star, Betelgeuse, rises slightly before the truly brighter star, Rigel.
-However, there is a geographical dependency here.
-From some locations south of the equator, both Rigel and Pollux rise first.
+It’s possible that one or both stars have altered in brightness since German astronomer Johann Bayer assigned the designation about 300 years ago.
+Or maybe Bayer sometimes labeled stars in their order of rising times?
+Castor rises earlier than Pollux, as seen from Bayer’s location in Germany.
+But there’s a geographical dependency here.
+From some locations south of the equator, Pollux rises first.

 Pollux’s position is RA: 7h 45m 20s, dec: +28° 01′ 35″.